 Furthermore, Catholic Bible study is deeply connected to the sacraments and the life of the Church.
 The teachings of the Bible are not only learned intellectually.
 But also lived out in worship, prayer, and service to others.

-Catholic Bible study also emphasizes the importance of community.
+Catholic Bible study also emphasises the importance of community.
 The Church sees the Bible not only as something individuals should study.
 But also something that is interpreted and lived out within the context of the Christian community.

 In summary, Catholic Bible study is about much more than intellectual knowledge.
 It’s about a transformative journey of faith.
 Transformative living is where the Scriptures lead to personal encounters with Christ.